-Robert: To make the system really scalable we will eventually need to create a shorted blockchain where multiple chains are built at the same time.
-For that, we will need a system of cross short communication which makes sure that shorts can securely communicate with each other.
+Robert: To make the system really scalable we will eventually need to create a sharded blockchain where multiple chains are built at the same time.
+For that, we will need a system of cross-shard communication which makes sure that shards can securely communicate with each other.
 And we also need a system where transactions can be executed atomically.
 That means if you want to book a hotel and a flight, then you would either want to have both booked or neither of them if one of them is fully booked.
-So we need a system that ensures that even with cross short communication.
-But once you have achieved that, we can scale up to much more computational power than a single shorted system like Bitcoin.
+So we need a system that ensures that even with cross-shard communication.
+But once you have achieved that, we can scale up to much more computational power than a single-sharded system like Bitcoin.

 How do I get my application to run on DFINITY?